Harduim/redshift-data-wharehouse/README.md

 - Create the tables: `python3 create_tables.py`

 ## ETL
-**Warning!** Because of the dataset size the initial data import (FROM S3 to Redshift) from  will take hours, so if you have access to an Linux environment I recomend runnig it under [Screen](https://linuxize.com/post/how-to-use-linux-screen/) or [Tmux](https://github.com/tmux/tmux/wiki).
+**Warning!** Because of the dataset size the initial data import (from S3 to Redshift) from  will take hours, so if you have access to an Linux environment I recomend runnig it under [Screen](https://linuxize.com/post/how-to-use-linux-screen/) or [Tmux](https://github.com/tmux/tmux/wiki).

 ![data_ingest](initial_load.png)